 Mercy Ships has historically used two main crew categories, Long Term and Short Term.
 While the length of service and requirements for joining each category has changed over the years, we have kept with this basic structure which set crew fees, PTO, etc. for each person.

-Over the past few years, we have moved to develop a career path structure which would encourage tenure and accepting more responsibilities by offering retention benefits.
-We have therefore changed to a more clearly defined 6 category structure based on position.
-Each Position category will have a clearly defined minimum and maximum length of service together with the requirements and benefits that go along with that position and commitment.
-See Position Category Structure table below.
+Mercy Ships now uses a tiered Position Commitment structure which would encourage tenure through retention benefits and develop career paths.
+We therefore changed to a more clearly defined 4 level structure based on commitment.
+Each position has a clearly defined minimum and maximum length which in turn translate to a commitment level with the requirements and benefits that go along with it.
+See Position Commitment Structure tables below.

 Length of commitment and staff development

 Mercy Ships has reviewed each position and set a minimum and maximum commitment for each position.
-Having a maximum commitment will help set clear expectations from the very beginning and will set the foundation for pro-active discussions about career development with those who show potential both within their professional realm and within the social dynamics of the community.
+Having a maximum commitment helps set clear expectations from the very beginning and will set the foundation for proactive discussions about career development with those who show potential both within their professional realm and within the social dynamics of the community.

-Our philosophy is when crew know that we are interested in helping them develop into better leaders, it will give them a longer term focus and commitment to Mercy Ships.
-These pro-active discussions will also help us to identify the crew who may have reached their ceiling as far as professional development goes, but are key pillars within the community.
-Within the category system is a simple process for tenure extension to facilitate retention of these key individuals.
+When crew know that we are interested in helping them develop into better leaders, it gives them a longer-term focus and commitment to Mercy Ships.
+Within the Position Commitment system, there is a simple process for tenure extensions to facilitate retention of key individuals.

-Each Position Category has corresponding retention benefits (See Position Category Structure table below).
+Each Position Commitment level has corresponding retention benefits (See tables below).
 These include the following:

 - Personal Time Off (PTO)

 - Subsidized Travel